AliTavassoly/DataArt-Internship/Postgresql/README.md

 # Postgresql
 This is the postgresql homework.

-The whole homework is divided into 4 files.
+The whole homework is divided into four files.
 Here is a brief explanation of these files:

 - First of all you have to run "tables.pgsql" to create required tables.